2007–08 South-West Indian Ocean cyclone season: Tropical Cyclone 01U

 On July 26, a tropical disturbance developed within a near-equatorial trough.
 The next day, convection began to develop around the low while located about 1,500 km east of Diego Garcia.
 Moderate wind shear temporarily caused the convection to become displaced from the center on July 27.
 However, later that day, the Joint Typhoon Warning Center (JTWC) assessed the chances of the low developing into a tropical cyclone as "fair".
-By July 29 the low was designated as Tropical Disturbance 01 while located near the edge of Météo-Frances area of responsibility.
-With developing banding features, increasing convection and very warm sea-surface temperatures (exceeding 28 °C), the JTWC issued a Tropical Cyclone Formation Alert for the low as they assessed the chances of development of a tropical cyclone within 48 hours as "good".
+By July 29 the low was designated as Tropical Disturbance 01 while located near the edge of Météo-France's area of responsibility.
+With developing banding features, increasing convection and very warm sea-surface temperatures (exceeding 28 °C), the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the low as they assessed the chances of development of a tropical cyclone within 48 hours as "good".

-In the post-storm report issued by the Australian Bureau of Meteorology, the system was estimated to have become a Category 1 cyclone, with winds peaking at 75 km/h, shortly before leaving Météo-Frances area of responsibility early on July 29.
-After leaving Météo-Frances area of responsibility, the JTWC designated the storm as Tropical Cyclone 01S.
-In Météo-Frances post-storm analysis, the disturbance was declassified as a tropical cyclone and the numbering, 01, was removed for unknown reasons.
+In the post-storm report issued by the Australian Bureau of Meteorology, the system was estimated to have become a Category 1 cyclone, with winds peaking at 75 km/h, shortly before leaving Météo-France's area of responsibility early on July 29.
+After leaving Météo-France's area of responsibility, the JTWC designated the storm as Tropical Cyclone 01S.
+In Météo-France's post-storm analysis, the disturbance was declassified as a tropical cyclone and the numbering, 01, was removed for unknown reasons.

 Tropical Disturbance 01

 The first officially recognized tropical disturbance developed early on October 10.
 The disturbance featured persistent convection around an elongated low level circulation located about 600 km west-northwest of Diego Garcia.
 With marginally favorable. conditions for further development, the JTWC assessed the chances of the low developing into a tropical cyclone as "poor".
 Further development took place later that day, with banding features developing and deepening convection as it traveled towards the south-southwest.
 In response to the increased development, the JTWC increased the chances of a tropical cyclone developing to "fair".
-On October 12 Météo-France designated the system as Tropical Disturbance 01–20072008.
+On October 12, Météo-France designated the system as Tropical Disturbance 01–20072008.
 However, little or no further development was expected.

 Late on October 12 through early on October 13, Dvorak Technique intensity estimates for the low from the JTWC reached T2.5—the equivalent of a minimal tropical storm—and there was a possibility that the system was briefly a tropical storm by one-minute standards.
 Despite favorable upper-level conditions and low wind shear, the disturbance was situated over cool sea-surface temperatures which provided little energy to fuel convective activity.
 With little thunderstorm and shower activity development, Météo-France issued their final advisory on the dissipating low the next day.
 Since the disturbance never impacted land, there were no reports of damage or injuries from it.